dekubu/lxd-kit/FAQ.md

 in a position to give a better answer once I can examine the problem in more detail.

-## My daemon doesn't work properly when run from SSHKit
+## My daemon doesn't work properly when run from LXDKit

 You should probably read: